rylandbangerter/applied-programming/README.md

 1. Install python on computer.
 2. Install the xgboost, pandas, and scikit-learn python libraries.
 3. Run one of our working models such as ```gettingStartedXgboost.py``` or ```shoheiPredictions.py```.
+4. You can go to our [website](https://rylandbangerter.github.io/applied-programming/mbgpt/index.html) to what it looks like.

-   1.You can also go to [machine Learning](https://rylandbangerter.github.io/applied-programming/index.html) to see the results.
+5. You can also go to [machine Learning](https://rylandbangerter.github.io/applied-programming/index.html) to see the results.

 Instructions for using the software: